raghavtalwar/Football_Betting-Smart-Contract/README.md

 # Football_Betting-Smart-Contract
-Create the user manual to for your Ethereum application, from installation to running application.

 **This is the first Football Betting smart contract that uses Provable/Oraclize to fetch result from API and is developed with front end**